surma/surma.dev/content/things/spreadsheet.md

 Each iteration should be runnable and allows you to verify that it works as expected.
 This way, if it doesn’t work, you only have to comb through a small amount of code changes to find where you went wrong.
 This also makes it easy for the interviewer to follow along.
 In fact, in my interviews I even created a git repositories and made commits for each iteration.
 That way I could inspect diffs or reset to the previous iteration if I went down a fruitless path.

 Optimizing for Iteration also means to write code in a way that allows you to switch out parts easily as new constraints come in.
-My general advice to keep your code flexible is to not hard-code constants, to use many small, well-named functions and to keep code [DRY].
+My general advice to keep code flexible is to not hard-code constants, to use many small, well-named functions and to keep code [DRY].
 Keeping functions small makes it easier to verify just by reading that a function does what it’s supposed to do.
 If constrainst change, it’s often a matter of augmenting or replacing a single function, without having to touch any of the other parts.
 Another nice side-effect is that a good function name is basically docmentation and helps the interviewer understand what you are doing.

-When I think through the problem and how I want to structure my code, I think about those two things: Enabling me to move fast so I can go as far as possible into the problem and allow to build up the solution incrementally, keeping additions small and verifiable, switching out code bit by bit over time.
+When I think through the problem and how I want to structure my code, I think about those two things: Enabling me to move fast so I can go as far as possible into the problem and allowing me to build up the solution incrementally, keeping additions small and verifiable, switching out code bit by bit over time.

 This has also influenced how I tackle coding outside of interviews: **My main mantra for any given coding task is “make it work, make it right, make it fast”.** In an interview, I don’t intend to get beyond the “make it work” phase.
-I actually double down on it by _taking shortcuts_ wherever possible.
-If I have an idea for a shortcut, I check with the interviewer whether this is acceptable or not.
+I actually double down on it by taking shortcuts and even simplifying the problem scope, if it allows me to finish iterations even quicker.
+If I am not sure whether a simplification is too much of a shortcut, I check with the interviewer whether this is acceptable or not.
 Most of the time, the interviewers are completely fine with shortcuts, as the goal is not make me find find the solution that they had in mind, but rather observing how I solve the problem with my skills and strengths.
 I’ll talk more about shortcuts later.

 Let’s put all of this into practice by working through the spreadsheet problem.